rudymartinb2/myjsunit/README.md

 node node_modules/myjsunit/myrunner.js path/to/your/testSuite.js
 ```

-also take a look at runtests.sh script.
-If you install inotifywait and use a terminal you can run your tests while saving your files.
+You can run the tests from npm but that adds an extra delay.

 ## Writing Test Suite